hannahhoanggg/leetcode/README.md

-# Practice-problems
+# leetcode
 A collection of practice problems for hands-on experience in problem-solving and competitive programming using various languages.

 # Problem-solving
-This repository contains all my practice problems found in various famous websites like hackerrank, leetcode, geeksforgeeks, etc.
+This repository contains all my practice problems found in a famous website leetcode.